deftio/xelp/README.md

 ## FAQ / Questions

 Q: I just want to able to use keypresses without being in "ESC" mode or "CLI" mode.
-A: just compile with the "DIO_ENABLE_KEY" #define in xelpcfg.h and comment out "DIO_ENABLE_FULL" in xelpcfg.h
+A: just compile with the "XELP_ENABLE_KEY" #define in xelpcfg.h and comment out "XELP_ENABLE_FULL" in xelpcfg.h

 Q: